AI-Driven-HEP/NuMatterSurrogate/README.md

 git clone https://github.com/AI-Driven-HEP/NuMatterSurrogate.git
 cd NuMatterSurrogate
 ```

-In case you need to use PEANUTS simulation, the repository contains PEANUTS as a Git submodule.
+If needed, install the PEANUTS dependencies separately when using PEANUTS to generate the simulation data.
 To initialize it:

 ```bash
 git submodule update --init --recursive